 They are are also fitted with trimmers.
 These can be used for both counteracting the turning effect of the motor and adjusting the flying speed.
-For flight without a motor the trimmers must be disabled by hooking them into the main carabiners.
-The wing then keep its paraglider certification.
+For flight without a motor, the trimmers must be disabled by hooking them into the main carabiners.
+The wing then keeps, its paraglider certification.

 They also have a speed system, designed for use when flying without the motor.

 Provided that it is equipped with the appropriate Hybrid Risers, the ALPHA 6 has EN / LTF certification as a paraglider.
 Sizes 24 to 31 have DGAC certification for motor flying.
 Relevant certified weight ranges are shown in the technical data motor table.

 Why is the ALPHA 6 such a good beginner wing?